okapitales/car-knowledge-assistant/README.md

 ## What is this project about?

-The Car Knowledge Assistant (CKA) is a **GenAI-driven knowledge tool** for the automotive sales and service process.
+The Car Knowledge Assistant (CKA) is a **GenAI-driven knowledge tool** designed to support the automotive sales and service process.
 It uses Retrieval-Augmented Generation (RAG) to pull answers from owner manuals, feature guides, FAQs, and dealer documentation.

 The system can: